w3f/polkadot-wiki/docs/learn/learn-governance.md

 no member exercising a veto.
 Vetoes may be exercised only once by a member for any single proposal.
 If the proposal is resubmitted after a cool-down period, they may not veto it a second time.

-Council referenda that pass with a 3/5 (60%) super-majority - but without reaching unanimous support - will move to a public referendum under a neutral, majority-carries voting scheme.
+Council motion that pass with a 3/5 (60%) super-majority - but without reaching unanimous support - will move to a public referendum under a neutral, majority-carries voting scheme.
 In the case that all members of the council vote in favor of a motion, the vote is considered unanimous and becomes a referendum with [negative turnout bias](#adaptive-quorum-biasing).